Text to Game AI: Create Playable Games from Text Prompts

 What is text-to-game AI?

-Text-to-game AI is generative artificial intelligence that creates complete, playable games from natural language descriptions.
-You provide a text prompt describing your game concept—the genre, setting, characters, and gameplay—and the AI generates a fully functional interactive experience including game mechanics, narrative structure, visual content, player choices, and consequence systems.
-Unlike text-to-image or text-to-video AI which produce static outputs, text-to-game AI creates dynamic, interactive systems that respond to player input.
-Gameer's implementation uses multi-agent architecture where specialized AI systems handle different aspects of game creation simultaneously, coordinating to produce cohesive playable games in minutes.
+Text-to-game AI is generative artificial intelligence that creates playable games from natural language descriptions.
+You provide a text prompt describing the genre, setting, characters, and gameplay, and the AI generates an interactive browser experience with mechanics, narrative structure, visual content, choices, and consequence systems.
+Gameer focuses on playable cinematic story games that can be shared by link.

 How is text-to-game different from text-to-image or text-to-video?